What Is Acceptance and Commitment Therapy?

 The Importance of ACT

 As we know, the struggles of substance use disorder (SUD) and co-occurring mental health disorders have an interconnected relationship with psychological distress.
 When we attempt to control or ignore negative thoughts, it becomes easier to engage in unhealthy behaviors like self-medicating.
-In trying to bury our head in the sand, the intensity and frequency of our distress only increases.
+In trying to bury our heads in the sand, the intensity and frequency of our distress only increases.
 This discomfort over negative, intrusive thoughts makes it difficult to work toward creating healthier long-term thought and behavior patterns.

 The 6 Core Principles of ACT